Tasktix/Tasktix/CONTRIBUTING.md

 non-backward compatible) changes.
 In all cases, this prefix should then be followed by a colon and space (`: `) and a title explaining the purpose of the PR.

-These conventional commit messages will be parsed by the Continuous Deployment pipeline to determine the SemVer version tag to assign to the PR after it's merged:

-- `MAJOR` will be incremented when there's an exclamation point (`!`) at the end of the prefix, otherwise
-- `MINOR` will be incremented for `feat:` prefixes,
-- `PATCH` will be incremented for `fix:`, `perf:`, `style:`, `refactor:`, and `chore:` prefixes, and
-- No version tag will be assigned for `docs:`, or `test:` prefixes.

 ### Documentation

 Each new feature or fix must: